BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/README.md

 * implemented using React.JS/ Next.JS
 * End-points: Maintains all service endpoints using GraphQL/REST APIs
 * Load testing: Probably Loadtest
-* Deployment: Application deployment on cloud using Docker containers with Kubernetes
+* Deployment: Application deployment on cloud using Docker containers, with Kubernetes for scaling and management
 * Server Host: Server framework on which the application runs - Nginx/ Express.JS
 * Message Queues: Handling email notifications like order status, payment details etc.
 * using Apache Kafka
 * Database: Data storage and retrieval system - PostgreSQL

 ## 5. Acceptance Criteria

-TBD.
+The acceptance criteria are as follows:

+1. Backend and frontend stack deployed on Kubernetes.
+2. All code documented and checked in on Github repo, with orchestration scripts for deployment.
+3. User is able to perform a purchase/transaction from the frontend.
+4. Micro-services failover demonstration.
+5. Backend microservices auto-scaling on increased workload.

 ## 6. Release planning
-TBD.
+We are planning for a bi-weekly release.